Archives For November 30, 1999

 User can select download the package by going to its website via the link below:

-Then, either double click or use right-click menu “Open With Other Application“, to select open the .deb package you downloaded via Software Install.
+Next, open the Downloads folder, then either double click on the package or use right-click menu “Open With Other Application” and select open the .deb package you just downloaded via Software Install (or App Center).
+Finally, click install button to install it.

-NOTE: The installing process may fail sometimes due to old package in your system, in the case, just uninstall the old one (move to button to see how) then try to re-install again.
+NOTE: The installing process may fail sometimes due to old package in your system, in the case, just uninstall the old one (go to bottom for how) then try to re-install again.

 Once installed, search for and launch it either from start menu or ‘Activities’ overview depends on your desktop environment.